2 mm scale: Standard

 The 2 mm standards were proposed by Mr. H H Groves in the early 1960s and revised to their current specification in November 1963 by Geoffrey Jones.
 It is similar in size to the slightly larger British N scale at 1:148, and the slightly smaller European/American N scale at 1:160; though it predates both.

-Since 2 mm scale is very close to the 1:148 British N scale, a hybrid specification can be modelled by rewheeling proprietary British N-scale models to the 9.42 mm track gauge.
+Since 2 mm scale is very close to the 1:148 British N scale, a hybrid specification can be modelled by re-wheeling proprietary British N-scale models to the 9.42 mm track gauge.
 This hybrid specification results in a track gauge equivalent to 4 ft 6+7/8 in, slightly narrower than the prototype 4 feet 8 1/2 inches.
 There is an advantage however in the narrower gauge as this allows more room for the outside motion of outside cylindered steam locomotives, which must be overscale in order to function correctly.
 This approach is often recommended for beginners.
 However, 2 mm-scale and hybrid-scale models do not usually sit well together due to the larger size of the latter.